 He used to say that when all of your senses are awake, then you are intelligent; when not all are awake, then thought arises.
-Whenever I walked with him I had the impression that he wasn't looking all around; he seemed to be looking straight ahead and walking rather fast.
-He nevertheless appeared to be completely
+Whenever I walked with him I had the impression that he wasn't

 27 Scott Forbes joined Brockwood as a teacher in 1974 and went on to establish its video department.
 He headed the development of the Krishnamurti Centre at Brockwood, which he then helped to run with his wife, Kathy.
 He was principal of Brockwood Park School from 1985 to 1994 and continues to work in the field of holistic education.
-He is the editor of the memoirs of Mary Zimbalist, online at inthepresenceofk.org aware of everything, and he conveyed the feeling of that sensitivity to those who were with him.
+He edited Mary Zimbalist's memoirs and published his own book, Krishnamurti: Preparing to Leave.